 Freedom of Information

-From 1st January 2005, the Freedom of Information Act 2000 (FOI) provides everyone, anywhere in the world, with a right to see information held by public authorities in the UK.
-Though the Act also provides some exemptions to disclosure, the Act is a landmark in open government.Publication Scheme
+The Freedom of Information Act 2000 (FOI) provides everyone, anywhere in the world, with a right of access to information held by public authorities subject to certain disclosure exemptions under the provisions of the Act.

 How does FOI work?